raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## Client handling of received Session Timer values

-When a client receives a response to its client-initiated DSOP Keepalive message, or receives a server-initiated DSOP Keepalive message, the client has then received Session Timer values dictated by the server.
-The two time values contained in the DSOP Keepalive TLV from the server may each be higher, lower, or the same as the respective Session Timer values the client previously had for this session.
+When a client receives a response to its client-initiated DSO Keepalive message, or receives a server-initiated DSO Keepalive message, the client has then received Session Timer values dictated by the server.
+The two time values contained in the DSO Keepalive TLV from the server may each be higher, lower, or the same as the respective Session Timer values the client previously had for this session.

 In the case of the keepalive timer, the handling of the received value is straightforward.
-The act of receiving the message containing the DSOP Keepalive TLV itself resets the keepalive timer, and the keepalive interval given in the DSOP Keepalive TLV indicates the maximum time that may elapse before another message must be sent or received on this session, if the session is to remain alive.
+The act of receiving the message containing the DSO Keepalive TLV itself resets the keepalive timer, and the keepalive interval given in the DSO Keepalive TLV indicates the maximum time that may elapse before another message must be sent or received on this session, if the session is to remain alive.

 In the case of the inactivity timeout, the handling of the received value superficially appears a little more subtle, though the meaning of the inactivity timeout is unchanged -- it still indicates the maximum permissible time allowed without activity on a session.
-The act of receiving the message containing the DSOP Keepalive TLV does not itself reset the inactivity timer.
-The time elapsed since the last useful activity on this session is unaffected by exchange of DSOP Keepalive messages.
+The act of receiving the message containing the DSO Keepalive TLV does not itself reset the inactivity timer.
+The time elapsed since the last useful activity on this session is unaffected by exchange of DSO Keepalive messages.
 Upon reception of an inactivity timeout value from the server, that becomes the new maximum permissible time without activity on a session.